d-flood/criticus/README.md

 6. Reformat the collation file output of the Collation Editor for use with the [open-cbgm](https://github.com/jjmccollum/open-cbgm-standalone) and with Apparatus Explorer (a [desktop](https://github.com/d-flood/apparatus-explorer) and [web app](https://davidaflood.com/appex/demo/)) for visualization and editing.
 7. Provide a simple way to view TEI XML transcriptions offline using the same styling as the [IGNTP online transcriptions](http://www.itseeweb.bham.ac.uk/epistulae/XML/igntp.xml).
 8. Provide an interface to conveniently edit the project configuration.
 This is how one chooses which witnesses to collate, and which witness should be the basetext.
 9. A simple graphical interface for the [open-cbgm](https://github.com/jjmccollum/open-cbgm-standalone) CLI application.
+This tool is windows only right now.

 ## Installation
 ### Windows standalone version